Have you heard of the Whole 30 Diet?

 Perhaps the clean diet improved my digestion – I had less irritating intestinal gas.

 Joint pain wasn’t my problem and I would be remiss to say that it works to completely eliminate joint pain.

 However, as mentioned earlier in this article, my friend clearly expressed that his aches and pains disappeared after going on the diet.

 Not wanting to leave it at that, I did some research.

-I wanted a testimonial from at least one person who wasn’t on Whole 30’s forum.
+I wanted a testimonial from at least one person who wasn’t my friend and who wasn’t on Whole 30’s forum.

 I found an article written by William, at Fitness for Back Pain.